Ananto30/golpo-svelte/README.md

 ### Backend

--   Verify post is only a link.
+*   Verify post is only a link.
--   Extract meta data from link and save them in the database.
+*   Extract meta data from link and save them in the database.
--   Do not allow to share the same link in 24 hours.
+*   Do not allow to share the same link in 24 hours.
--   Add like count and people who liked the post.
+*   Add like count and people who liked the post.
--   Add follow functionality.
+*   Add follow functionality.

 ### Frontend

+*   Convert from React to Svelte.
--   Separate page for chats and user chat.
+*   Separate page for chats and user chat.
 (Chats are list of users who I have chat with in the past and UserChat is a single user chatting interface)
--   Profile edit page or modal.
+*   Profile edit page or modal.
--   Send message to user button and modal.
+*   Send message to user button and modal.

 ## Run the project